Security model¶

 In scope (please report)¶

-- Sandbox escape from a cell to the host or another cell.
+- Citadel escape from a cell to the host or another cell.

 - Bypass of the egress allowlist, policy engine, or approval gates.